hsydata/Vending-Machine-Analysis/README.md

 #### Product Detail Dashboard
 ![image](https://github.com/hsydata/Vending-Machine-Analysis/assets/162429657/bbdec508-b864-4c57-a807-90a186478954)

-** The data is basic, would like to in future use star schema and make other detailed dashboards for location and catagory.
+** The data is basic, would like to in future use star schema and make other detailed dashboards for location and category.